leela-zero/leela-zero/README.md

 17) All 1 if black is to move, 0 otherwise
 18) All 1 if white is to move, 0 otherwise
 ```

+Each of these forms a 19 x 19 bit plane.

 The zero.prototxt file contains a description of the full 40 residual layer design,
 in (NVIDIA)-Caffe protobuff format.
 It can be used to set up nv-caffe for training